I found an injured/orphaned animal!

-If you have found an injured, sick or orphaned wild animal, call 207-702-1405 (Bethany Brown), 207-710-3367 (Kevin Peterson), or your local wildlife rehabilitator.
+If you have found an injured, sick or orphaned wild animal, please call or text our wildlife hotline at (207) 420-7159 or your local wildlife rehabilitator.
 Follow the flowcharts below to decide whether to intervene.
-Please do not apprehend an injured animal if you don't feel comfortable: animal control officers are often happy to lend a hand.
+Please do not apprehend an injured animal if you don’t feel comfortable: animal control officers are often happy to lend a hand.
 Find who your ACO is by clicking the link.
 Find a Maine ACO

 How to safely contain a wild animal (for transport to a licensed wildlife rehabilitator)

 - Find a suitable container such as a cardboard box, or pet carrier.
 Line it with a towel or cloth.
 For potentially difficult or hard-to-handle wildlife, try using a humane live trap.
 If you plan to use a trap, please call Saco River Wildlife Center for guidance.
 Use extra caution with mammals.

 - Otherwise, throw a towel or a sheet over the animal so he can’t see you, gently pick up the animal (wearing gloves/eye protection), and place in the container.
 You don’t need to remove the towel, but loosen it.
 Secure the container to make sure the animal cannot escape.

 - Keep the animal in a warm, dark, quiet place away from people and pets.
 Do not give him food or water.
 Leave him alone.
 Please resist the urge to handle or take photos as this will cause stress, and resist the urge to feed baby animals.
 Most of what the Internet claims they can eat is not correct and will cause significant health issues.

 - Take the animal to a licensed wildlife rehabilitator as soon as possible (see above on how to find one).